-

 Trois Plis à 60° et Deux Carrés (Three Folds at 60° and Two Squares), 2021Painted wood, painted steel, elastic wire141 x 191 cm

-In this work, Moutashar employs elastic materials to form squares that he configures and reconfigures into energetic geometric compositions, adhering to self-imposed rules.
-These pieces emphasize the interplay between voids and solid forms, light and shadow, inviting viewers to envision their own interpretations of the outlines.
+In this body of work, Moutashar uses elastic materials to draw lines on the wall, dynamically bending and reconfiguring them into energetic geometric compositions, all while adhering to his self-imposed rules.
+These pieces emphasize the tension between voids and solid forms, light and shadow, inviting viewers to engage and interpret the fluid outlines in their own way.2of 2